Factorization centers in dimension two and the Grothendieck ring of varieties: Introduction

 \subsection{Acknowledgements}

-E.S. was partially supported by Laboratory of Mirror Symmetry NRU HSE, RF government grant, ag.
-N~14.641.31.0001 and by the EPSRC grant EP/T019379/1 Derived categories and algebraic K-theory of singularities.
-HYL was supported by the World Premier International Research centre Initiative (WPI), MEXT, Japan.
+H.Y.L. was supported by the World Premier International Research centre Initiative (WPI), MEXT, Japan, then by the Ministry of Education Yushan Young Scholar Fellowship (NTU-110VV006) and the National Science and Technology Council (110-2628-M-002-006-).
+E.S. is supported by EP/T019379/1 ``Derived categories and algebraic K-theory of singularities'', and by the ERC Synergy grant ``Modern Aspects of Geometry: Categories, Cycles and Cohomology of Hyperkähler Varieties".
 S.Z. was supported by the ANR Project FIBALGA ANR-18-CE40-0003-01 and the Project \'Etoiles montantes of the R\'egion Pays de la Loire.
 E.S. would like to thank Yujiro Kawamata, Keiji Oguiso, Atsushi Takahashi and Shinnosuke Okawa for supporting his visit to Japan where some of this work has originated.
 E.S. would also like to thank Ivan Cheltsov, Sergey Galkin, Alexander Kuznetsov, Yuri Prokhorov, Constantin Shramov for discussions and encouragement, and Jean-Louis Colliot-Th\'el\`ene, Brendan Hassett and Claire Voisin for their comments on this work.
-HYL would like to thank the NCTS in Taipei for the hospitality and support during the preparation of this paper.
+H.Y.L. would like to thank the NCTS in Taipei for the hospitality and support during the preparation of this paper.
+S.Z. would like to thank Jean-Louis Colliot-Th\'el\`ene for his comments on this work and Jean-Louis Colliot-Th\'el\`ene, Alexander Merkurjev and Jean-Pierre Serre for indicating references to examples of integral Gassmann triples.
 The authors would like to thank Keiji Oguiso for the initial discussion he involved on this topic and for making this collaboration possible.